The Ascott Limited

-The Ascott Limited (hereinafter referred to as "Ascott") is a member of CapitaLand Investment, a leading global real estate investment manager with a strong foothold in Asia.
-Headquartered and listed in Singapore, Ascott has grown to be one of the leading international lodging owner-operators, with more than 900 properties in over 200 cities spanning more than 40 countries across Asia Pacific, Central Asia, Europe, the Middle East, Africa and the United States.
-The company’s serviced apartment, coliving and hotel brands include Ascott, Citadines, lyf, Oakwood, Quest, Somerset, The Crest Collection, The Unlimited Collection, Préférence, Fox, Harris, POP!, Vertu and Yello.
+The Ascott Limited is a Singaporean real estate and lodging company and a subsidiary of CapitaLand.

 History

 Founding years (1984–2000)

 On 14 August 1984, Scotts Holdings opened The Ascott Singapore, the first international-class serviced residence in the Asia Pacific region.
 The name “Ascott” was coined by Ameerali Jumabhoy to represent Scotts Road in Singapore (where the first property was located at) and a nod to the famed British races at Ascot, due to the family's association with equestrian sports.
 Scotts Holdings eventually merged with Stamford Group, the serviced residence arm of DBS Land, to form The Ascott Limited (hereinafter referred to as “Ascott”), creating a joint portfolio of more than 1,700 units in eight cities.

-In 1998, Pidemco Land set up its first serviced residence arm, Somerset International and acquired Liang Court Holdings, then one of Asia's largest serviced residence operators, to form Somerset Holdings.
+In 1998, Pidemco Land set up its first serviced residence arm, Somerset International, and acquired Liang Court Holdings, then one of Asia's largest serviced residence operators, to form Somerset Holdings.

 Ascott and Somerset Holdings merged in 2000, leading to a total portfolio of 6,000 serviced residences across 10 countries following the merger of DBS Land and Pidemco Land to form CapitaLand Limited.
 Ascott would later become a wholly owned subsidiary of the CapitaLand Limited on 28 April 2008.
 Ascott is presently the wholly owned lodging arm of CapitaLand Investment following a strategic restructuring of CapitaLand Limited and listing of CapitaLand Investment on 20 September 2021.